jitendrasingh93/origin-tracking-number-generator-/README.md

 This api is insecure because of there is no security configuration implemented.
 ### Application local setup in IDE/run
     1. Minimum Java 17 required to run this application.
-    2. Extract zip file then Import any IDE.
+    2. Extract zip file OR use "git clone git@github.com:jitendrasingh93/tracking-number-generator.git" then Import any IDE.
     3. Use 'mvn clean install' cmmand to build the project.
     4. Start the application using right click on 'TrackingNumberGeneratorApplication.java'
     5. Application started on port 8080.